Contents

 At this moment in time, you may not have much hope that your situation will improve.
-However, when you partner with the San Antonio DWI lawyers at Sophia Martinez Law, your chances of avoiding the worst penalties will drop considerably.
+However, when you partner with a San Antonio DWI lawyer at Sophia Martinez Law, your chances of avoiding the worst penalties will drop considerably.
 Attorneys knowledgeable in defending DWIs can employ several strategies to have the charges reduced or dismissed entirely.
-Ms. Martinez has the familiarity and capability to defend DWI cases aggressively to achieve the best possible outcome.
+Former Assistant District Attorney has the familiarity and capability to defend DWI cases aggressively to achieve the best possible outcome.

 Driving While Intoxicated (DWI) Laws in San Antonio, Texas